PaulC1337/Superstore-Sub-Category-Analysis/README.md

 Visualization: Link to the Tableau dashboard for interactive insights.

-Usage

-Clone the repository.

-Run the analysis script in a Python environment.

 Explore the Tableau dashboard for a visual understanding of the key findings.